makpevwei/ats-resume-cover-letter-generator/README.md

 # Gemini Resume App

-A simple Streamlit app for generating ATS-friendly resumes and cover letters using Google's Gemini API.
+A simple Streamlit app for generating ATS-friendly resumes and cover letters template using Google's Gemini API and which can be downloaded and modified in your word document.

 ## Overview